exozet/docker-php-fpm/README.md

 This is a docker php fpm image, based on the official php fpm image.

+This project is deprecated:

+> The new version (for all php versions after php 7) is available at https://github.com/Endava/docker-php

 # Supported Versions

 | Version | Branch | Status |